 What’s the first image you have when it comes to data analytics?
 Complicated line graphs and bar charts that describes the past?
 You’re not alone.

-Unbeknownst to many small firms, corporate giants have been using data analytics to do more than look at past performances.
-Many have invested heavily into analytics to extract powerful insights in order to predict trends, identify new opportunities and prescribe solutions to a wide-variety of complex challenges.
-But how exactly does it work?
+Unbeknownst to smaller firms, corporate giants use data analytics to do more than look at past performances.
+Many have invested heavily into analytics to predict trends, identify new opportunities and prescribe solutions to a wide-variety of complex challenges.
+But how does that exactly work?

 Categorization is an important first step in data analytics, as well as being an analytics tool in and of itself.
 Common real-life examples of categorization include the classification of junk email, and identifying potential customers.
 In the case of Spotify, it can even be used to predict if you’ll like a song.

 Categorization classifies your data into sub groups.
 Like washing our clothes by separating our white clothes from the colours, categorization helps to clean data for analysis.
 Categorization can be done in any number of ways including the use of decision trees, linear regression models, and neural networks to name but a few.

 A common usage of profiling occurs in the marketing industry, where datapoints are clubbed together to create user profiles; this information helps decision makers to reduce their many customers into a few personas with identifiable and distinct attributes.

 Advancement in profiling techniques also means better detection of fraud patterns.
 It would be able to separate rare customer behaviour from abnormal fraudulent acts.
 The advancement in this area can help banks detect evolving credit card fraud techniques and telecom services identify fraudsters leeching on to legitimate accounts.

 Profiling analytics falls under unsupervised learning (a branch of machine learning).
 It identifies commonalities in test data points and reacts when new pieces of data are added to the set.